 Comixology is offering free comics on a daily basis that you can add to your account and read online or in one of the apps that the service makes available.
-Often, those are the first issue of a series and the hope here is likely to get users interested enough so that they purchase additional issues of the series.
+The provided comics are often the first issue of a series.
+While it makes sense to start with the first release, it is likely that Comixology hopes to get users interested enough so that they purchase additional issues of the series.

 It took me a couple of attempts to check out the comics that I did add to the account.